shannonjen/simple-api/README.md

 # Simple API

 Let's create a simple single resource API for Todos.
-We will use the ActionController::Base#render method to render JSON.
+We will use the [ActionController::Base#render](http://guides.rubyonrails.org/layouts_and_rendering.html#using-render) method's :json option to convert the ActiveRecord objects to JSON and render that JSON back to the browser.

 1. Create a Rails App (with PostgreSQL set as Database)